Eric2422/hillCipher/README.md

 Encrypts and decrypts messages using Hill cipher

 # Guide
+Both the encrypted and decrypted message can contain any character represented by Unicode.
+The decrypted message is stored as a string in a input_output/decrypted.txt.
+The encrypted message is stored as a series of integers separated by spaces in encrypted.txt.
+The key

+##
 The files for input and output are in the folder input-output.
 When encrypting, enter an unencrypted message into unencrypted.txt When decrypting, enter a encrypted message into encrypted.txt.